mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 Where `sa` stands for *'storage account'*

-[^1]: Some resources have a name restriction of max 24 characters.
+> **WARNING**: Some resources have a name restriction of max 24 characters.
 Obviously we want to avoid hitting that limit.
 See
 [Azure naming restrictions](#azure-naming-restrictions) on how to avoid that.